Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `/cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen
 -   `/spotify`: Play songs from a Spotify playlist.
 -   `/artisttype`: Choose whether to hear from soloists, groups, or both.
--   `/release`: Specify whether only official releases are played, or include b-sides + dance practices + acoustic versions + remixes
+-   `/release`: Specify whether official releases are played, or to include b-sides, dance practices, acoustic versions, and remixes
 -   `/language`: Choose whether to include Japanese/English/Chinese songs, or only Korean songs
 -   `/subunits`: Choose whether to automatically include a group's subunits when using `/groups`
 -   `/ost`: Include, exclude, or exclusively play OST music videos